Workflow

 Wasatch SoftRIP supports several alternatives for creating color separations within a production workflow.

-This workflow sends a composite color image to Wasatch SoftRIP and configures the RIP to produce a four-color separation.
-This mode of operation is normally selected from the controls for the specific printer driver.
-Four monochrome prints are produced, one each for the Cyan, Magenta, Yellow, and Black separations.
+This workflow uses a composite color image in Wasatch SoftRIP, and configures the RIP to produce four-color separations.
+This mode of operation is normally selected from the Properties window for the specific printer being used.
+Four monochrome prints are produced; one for the Cyan, Magenta, Yellow, and Black separations.

 To use this workflow, select a printer in monochrome mode from the Printer Model drop-down menu in the Setup window.
-Click the Edit button to launch the Imaging Configurations screen shown in Illustration 1.
+Click the Edit button to launch the Imaging Configurations screen, shown in Illustration 1.

 Illustration 1: Selecting the Properties button on the Imaging Configurations screen

 Click on the Properties button next to the Printer Model window.
 A printer-specific menu similar to that shown in Illustration 2 will launch.
-Check "Make Separations on RIP" as shown in Illustration 2.
+Check Make Separations on RIP as shown in Illustration 2.

 Illustration 2: Check Make Separations on RIP